CoTraderCore/smart-funds-v7/README.md

 5) Remove Bancor ETH wrapper from portals for reduce Bancor ETH transactions gas cost.

-6) Recieve data like Bancor path, ratio ect via proxy getBancorData contract, for case if Bancor will update some method.
+6) Recieve data like Bancor path, ratio ect via proxy getBancorData contract, for case if Bancor will update some method name.

 7) Made upgradable addresses of getBancorData contract in Pool and Exchnage portals.